shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **23. Vocabulary ― When selecting a model, we distinguish 3 different parts of the data that we have as follows:**

-&#10230; Vocabulario ― Cuándo se selección un modelo, se tienen 3 diferentes partes de la información como se muestra:
+&#10230; Vocabulario ― Cuando se selecciona un modelo, se tienen 3 diferentes partes de la información como se muestra:

 <br>